DJVU/STOP General information

 ONLINE KEY – was generated by the ransomware server.
 It means that the ransomware server generated a random set of keys that were used to encrypt files.
 Decrypt such files is not possible.

-Encryption with the RSA algorithm used in the latest DJVU variants does not allow to use a pair of “encrypted + original” files to train the decryption service.
-This the secure type of encryption is resistant to cracking and it is impossible to decrypt files without a private key.
-Even a supercomputer will need 100`000 of years to calculate such a key.
+Encryption with the RSA algorithm used in the latest DJVU variants does not allow to use of a pair of “encrypted + original” files to train the decryption service.
+This secure type of encryption is resistant to cracking, and it is impossible to decrypt files without a private key.
+Even a supercomputer will need 100`000 years to calculate such a key.

 The full list of known DJVU files extension: